Yash-J-74/Small-web-projects/README.md

-# Small-JS-projects
+## Small-JS-projects
-A bunch of small JavaScript projects
+A bunch of small JavaScript projects using pure HTML, CSS and JS.